partigabor/aromatica-old/content/items/ashanti_pepper.md

 </center>

-ASHANTI PEPPER (*Piper guineense* Schumach. & Thonn.) is a(n) climbing epiphyte from the *Piperaceae* family, growing in the wet tropical biome, originating in the region(s) of Tropical Africa, Madagascar.
+ASHANTI PEPPER (*Piper guineense* Schumach. & Thonn.) is a(n) climbing epiphyte from the *Piperaceae* family, growing in the wet tropical biome, originating in the region(s) of Trop.
+Africa, Madagascar.
 It is used as a(n) culinary and medicinal spice, and cultivated for its fruit.{{< cite "powo" >}}

 ## Overview